 Significant savings can be realized by minimizing the amount of hot water needed.
 The water temperature in a dishwasher should be at least 140°F to clean your dishes.
 The ENERGY STAR® certified models with internal water heaters boost the water temperature inside the dishwasher.
 This allows you to turn down the thermostat on your household water heater to 120°F, reducing your water heating costs by up to 10%.

 Using your dishwasher's heater to dry dishes consumes a significant amount of energy.
 Federal law requires that all new dishwashers have a no-heat drying option.
 This is often called the "energy saver" feature.
 This takes a little longer, but may dry the dishes as well as the heat drying operation and saves energy.

-What can an ENERGY STAR® qualified dishwasher save me?
+What can an ENERGY STAR® certified dishwasher save me?

-- Using ENERGY STAR® qualified dishwashers with internal water heaters can save you 10% on your water heating costs.
+- Using ENERGY STAR® certified dishwashers with internal water heaters can save you 10% on your water heating costs.